UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Our Framework

 \section{Our Framework}

-In this section, we describe our novel framework for UEFI memory analysis, which consists of two main components: \textit{UefiMemDump}, responsible for performing memory acquisition, and \textit{UEFIDumpAnalysis}, which is comprised of several dump analysis modules that process the dump.
-Employed together, the components enable a systematic examination of UEFI memory during the boot phase, facilitating the detection of threats before operating system initialization.
-As can be seen in \autoref{fig:framework}, the framework's components are implemented in a two-stage approach: memory collection is performed via UefiMemDump and subsequent analysis is conducted through one or more modules of UEFIDumpAnalysis; together they serve as the basis of our framework's forensic ability to identify threats in the UEFI environment.
+In this section, we describe our framework for UEFI memory analysis, which consists of two main components: \textit{UEFIMemDump}, responsible for memory acquisition, and \textit{UEFIDumpAnalysis}, which is comprised of several analysis modules that process the dump.
+These components enable systematic examination of UEFI memory during the boot phase, facilitating the detection of threats before OS initialization.

+As can be seen in \autoref{fig:framework}, the framework's components are implemented in a two-stage approach: memory collection is performed via the \textit{UEFIMemDump} component and subsequent analysis is conducted through one or more modules of the \textit{UEFIDumpAnalysis} component.
+Together they serve as the basis of our framework's forensic capabilities, enabling it to identify threats in the UEFI environment.
+Since our analysis relies on standard UEFI runtime and boot-time data structures as defined in the UEFI specification, our framework is inherently generalizable across firmware implementations that conform to the standard.
+As a result, our framework is vendor-agnostic and can operate reliably across a broad range of UEFI-compliant platforms.
+The analysis relies only on the memory structures present in the memory snapshot and does not require symbols or source level metadata.